PTAB

 2. Patent Overview

-- Brief Description: The ’143 patent discloses ocular implants (stents) and surgical methods for treating glaucoma.
-The technology is designed to relieve elevated intraocular pressure by creating a fluid pathway to divert aqueous humor from the anterior chamber of the eye into Schlemm’s canal, utilizing the eye’s natural outflow pathways.
-A central aspect of the challenged claims is that the implant body is "non-tubular," "non-luminal," or has a channel that is at least "partially open," distinguishing it from prior art solid-walled tubular shunts.
+• Brief Description: The ’143 patent discloses ocular implants and surgical methods for treating glaucoma.
+The technology involves placing a shunt device that bypasses the trabecular meshwork to divert aqueous humor from the anterior chamber of the eye into Schlemm’s canal, thereby reducing intraocular pressure.
+The independent claims require the implant to have a "non-tubular," "non-luminal," or "partially open" structure.

 3. Grounds for Unpatentability